Free and safe in Cyberspace 9th edition

 Q1 2022 & March 7th, 2022

-Can a few democratic nations join together to create an open transnational governance body that will build and govern a new digital global public communication and social infrastructure – on top of the public internet, and in parallel with the dominant OSs, app stores and social media apps – that can meaningfully our constitutional communication and assembly rights, counter authoritarianism, and foster and enable structural global cooperation to solve global challenges?
+Can a few democratic nations join together to create an open transnational governance body to build and govern a new digital transnational public communication and social infrastructure for citizens’, civil society and diplomatic communications – running alongside of current Internet, and dominant OSs, app stores and social media apps – that can foster a fair, open and secure dialogue within nations – according to their national constitutions and laws – and across nations – in a fair and globally democratic way to foster structural global cooperation to solve global challenges?

 Free and Safe in Cyberspace is a conference series organized by the Trustless Computing Association to promote its mission to radically increase the security, privacy, and democratic control of human communications, social networking, and AI, for all.